 You have been accepted to be a crew member of Earth's first starship, the Sakarov.
-Class meetings are simulations of the crew's orientation seminars and orientation workshopsthe textbook being the orientation manual for this first interstellar voyage.
+Class meetings are simulations of the crew's orientation seminars and orientation workshops-the textbook being the orientation manual for this first interstellar voyage.
 During orientation workshops, crew members, working in small groups, will apply elementary physics and astronomy concepts, learned from the seminars, to deal with voyage predicaments.
 Topics addressed include scale and composition of the local universe; gravitation; how stars and planets form; light; how telescopes work; keys to understanding motion in space; linear momentum; and angular momentum.
+Transfer: UC/CSU (Transfer credit limited.
+See a counselor.)
+IGETC 5A; CSU-GE B1

-PHYCS 4A INTRODUCTORY PHYSICS I: 4 Units Trigonometry Level

-Prerequisite: MATH 8 or MATH 17B, with a grade of C or better, or P Lecture: 4 hours
+PHYCS 4A Introductory Physics I: Trigonometry Level - 4 units Prerequisite: MATH 8 or MATH 17B, with a grade of C or better, or P

 A trigonometry-level introduction to the modeling of physical phenomena using Newtonian theory and its extensions.
 Topics include macroscopic force laws, linear and rotational dynamics, energy, fluids, oscillations, waves, and thermal physics.
 This course requires the student to use the following college-level skills: algebra, trigonometry, abstract concept assimilation, and critical thinking.
 Field trips may be required.
 (MJC PHYS 142) Transfer: UC/CSU (Transfer credit limited.
 See a counselor.)
+IGETC 5A, 5C; CSU-GE B1, B3

-PHYCS 4B INTRODUCTORY PHYSICS II: 4 Units Trigonometry Level
+PHYCS 4B Introductory Physics II: Trigonometry Level - 4 units

-Prerequisite: PHYCS 4A with a grade of C or better, or P Lecture: 4 hours
+Prerequisite: PHYCS 4A with a grade of C or better, or P Lecture: 4 hours.
+Laboratory: 2 hours

 A trigonometry-level introduction to the modeling of physical phenomena using electrostatics, magnetostatics, electromagnetic induction, and electric circuit theories.
 Includes an introduction to optics, and modern physics.
 This course requires the student to use the following college-level skills: algebra, trigonometry, abstract concept assimilation, critical thinking, and a four-stage physics modeling procedure (developed in Introductory Physics I).
-(MJC PHYS 143)
+(MJC PHYS 143) Transfer: UC/CSU (Transfer credit limited.
+See a counselor.)
+IGETC 5A, 5C; CSU-GE B1, B3.
+C-ID: PHYS 110

-PHYCS 5A INTRODUCTORY PHYSICS I: Calculus Level
+PHYCS 5A Introductory Physics I: Calculus Level - 5 units